 Motivate your employees

 Who doesn’t love a good old fashion pizza party?
 I can tell you who: our office.
 Why?
 Too many health-conscious employees running around … We prefer salad parties instead.
-In all seriousness though, throwing things alike pizza parties or handing out gift cards are highly effective ways to incentivize your staff.
+In all seriousness though, throwing things like pizza parties or handing out gift cards are highly effective ways to incentivize your staff.
 Every company is different, but you can post a monthly social media contest that will encourage employees to post about something great at your company and build traction to drive their social media traffic to a page on your site or a landing page.

 Infographic contest: An example of a fun contest would be to have all employees post a fun infographic that your company has done on its services and offerings and seeing how many like and shares an employee can get to their own post.
 You have to be very specific in the verbiage, image, and link that will be posted so everyone has the same opportunity to win.
 This tactic will further solidify them as an employee of the company and help them understand that they represent your company.
 You can reward two employees with the most likes and shares on their posts.